 ‘Is it necessary to rake it up, then?’

 ‘If it is raked up it becomes visible and people feel the need to clean it up.’

 The judge laughed.

 I was not terribly worried when the suit was filed, neither did I feel elated now that I had won it.
 Rather I felt sad at the thought that it might be a long while before I got a chance to visit Lahore again.

 Translated by M. Asaduddin.

-Want to submit your write-up?
+Want to share stories on Indian Literature?
 Get in touch: [email protected]